 The benefit cap was one of the Coalition Government’s welfare reform measures aimed at deficit reduction.
 The key aims were to:

-Between its introduction and February 2015, 58.7 thousand households experienced a reduction in their Housing Benefit as a result of the cap.
-As expected, most of the affected households were larger families and/or lived in a high rent area.
+Between its introduction and November 2015, 69,900 households experienced a reduction in their Housing Benefit as a result of the cap.
+As expected, most of the affected households were larger families and those living in a high rent area.
 The majority of the affected households lived in London (45%).
-The Coalition Government declared the policy a success on the basis that 22,000 of the affected households “have moved into work, reduced their Housing Benefit claim or [are] no longer claiming Housing Benefit at all.”
+The Government has declared the policy a success on the basis that around 31,000 of the affected households “have moved into work, reduced their Housing Benefit claim or no longer claim Housing Benefit.”

 Commons Briefing papers SN06294